 This part of the survey combines the request for degrees and awards conferred and the request for data used in placing institutions in SREB categories.
-Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2017-18 year in the appropriate column and revise any 2016-17 entries as necessary.
+Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2020-21 year in the appropriate column and revise any 2019-20 entries, as necessary.
 Please use the IPEDS definition of a degree, "an award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies."

 For institutions awarding doctoral degrees, enter the doctoral degrees in the 10 highest volume fields (based on the 2-digit CIP code).
 For institutions awarding master's, education specialist, and post-master's degrees, enter the degrees in the 10 highest volume fields (2-digit CIP).
 These data will be used in placing institutions in SREB categories.
+When the same number of degrees are awarded in two different CIP codes and they are both number 10, report the lowest CIP code and add the remainder in the "other" column.